Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Main results

-The proof of Theorem~\ref{statespacecollapse} relies on a specific enumeration of all possible job configurations, which yields a particularly convenient form of the joint probability generating function of the numbers of jobs of the various types as provided in the next proposition.
+The proof of Theorem~\ref{statespacecollapse_general} for the c.o.c.\ mechanism, presented in Section~\ref{sec:HT}, relies on a specific enumeration of all possible job configurations, which yields a particularly convenient form of the joint Probability Generating Function~(PGF) of the number of jobs of each type as provided in the next proposition.